Use live forecast data to decide whether tomato plants will have to be watered this week.

 - Fully accomplished

-- Students can calibrate a meter according to the value they're trying to measure.
+- The pupils are able to calibrate a meter according to the value that they're trying to measure.

-- Students can make the link between the data manipulation they've made and the relevant real-life situation.
+- The pupils are able to make the link between the data manipulation they've made and the relevant real-life situation.

-- Students can display a value on their scale (recalibration).
+- The pupils are able to display a value on their scale (recalibration).

 - Blue: I can make my tomato-meter move according to the amount of precipitation.

-- Yellow: I can correctly display the sum of precipitation forecasted for the next week.
+- Yellow: I can correctly display the sum of precipitation that’s been forecasted for the next week.

 - Violet: I can accurately display temperatures on a scale.